aantron/bisect_ppx/doc/RELEASING.md

 - Pick a version number according to [semantic versioning][semver].
 - Update the `CHANGES` file.
 - `grep` for the previous version number.
 Replace occurences with the new version number.
-This should include `META`, `opam`, `version.ml`, and `README.md`,
+This should include at least `version.ml` and `README.md`.
+- Create a release branch.
+Change the version number in `META` and the `*.opam` files in that branch.
-- Tag (`tag -a`) the release.
+- Tag (`tag -a`) the release in the release branch.
 Include the changelog in the tag message, so it can be viewed with `git tag -n99`.
 - Push the tag.
+- Create a nicely-formatted GitHub release.
-- Submit the release to OPAM.
+- Submit the release to OPAM from the release branch.
-- After release is accepted in OPAM, make a GitHub release for it as well.
-List the changes there.
-The reason this is done after OPAM is that the OPAM release may have to be amended before it is accepted.
-- Update GitHub Pages.
+- Update GitHub Pages (this is on hold until self-instrumentation is restored).

 [semver]: http://semver.org/